Coarse geometry of quasi-transitive graphs beyond planarity: Introduction

 The \emph{asymptotic dimension} of $(X,d)$, introduced by Gromov in \cite{Gro93}, is the least integer $n$ such that $(X,d)$ has an $n$-dimensional control function.
 If no such integer $n$ exists, then the asymptotic dimension is infinite.
 The \emph{Assouad-Nagata dimension} of $(X,d)$, introduced by Assouad in \cite{Ass82}, is the least $n$ such that $(X,d)$ has an $n$-dimensional control function which is a dilation.
 Clearly the asymptotic dimension is at most the Assouad-Nagata dimension.

-We can view each graph $G$ as a metric space, by considering the natural shortest-path metric associated to $G$.

-It was proved in \cite{BBEGPS} that every \emph{bounded degree} graph excluding a minor has asymptotic dimension at most 2, and that any planar graph has asymptotic dimension at most 2.
-This was improved in \cite{BBEGLPS}, where it was shown that any graph excluding a minor has asymptotic dimension at most 2, and any planar graph has Assouad-Nagata dimension at most 2.
+It was first proved that planar graphs have Assouad-Nagata dimension at most 3 \cite{FP21}, later improved to 2 by \cite{BBEGLPS,JL22}.
+It was also proved in \cite{BBEGLPS} that any graph excluding a minor has asymptotic dimension at most 2.
 This was finally extended by Liu in \cite{Liu23}, who proved that any graph avoiding a minor has Assouad-Nagata dimension at most 2 (a different proof was then given by Distel in \cite{Dis23}).
-All the results on graphs excluding a minor mentioned above (even for bounded degree graphs) crucially rely on the Graph minor structure theorem by Robertson and Seymour \cite{RS-XVI}, a deep result proved in a series of 16 papers.
+All the results on graphs excluding a minor mentioned above (even earlier results in \cite{BBEGPS} for bounded degree graphs) crucially rely on the Graph minor structure theorem by Robertson and Seymour \cite{RS-XVI}, a deep result proved in a series of 16 papers.

-Using the invariance of Assouad-Nagata dimension under bilipschitz embedding \cite{LS05}, we will give a short proof of the fact that minor-excluded quasi-transitive graphs have Assouad-Nagata dimension at most 2.
+Using the invariance of Assouad-Nagata dimension under bilipschitz embedding \cite{LS05}, we will deduce from Theorem \ref{thm:qp} that minor-excluded quasi-transitive graphs have Assouad-Nagata dimension at most 2.
 A finitely generated group is said to be \emph{minor-excluded} if it has a Cayley graph which excludes a minor.
 Our result directly implies that finitely generated minor-excluded groups have Assouad-Nagata dimension at most 2, and thus asymptotic dimension at most 2 (which was originally conjectured by Ostrovskii and Rosenthal in \cite{OR}).
-We will only use Theorem \ref{thm:qp} and a few simple tools from \cite{BBEGPS,BBEGLPS} based on the work of Brodskiy, Dydak, Levin and Mitra \cite{BDLM08}.
-In particular we will give a short proof of the fact that planar graphs of bounded degree have Assouad-Nagata dimension at most 2.
-Crucially, our proof for quasi-transitive graphs excluding a minor \emph{does not rely} on the Graph minor structure theorem of Robertson and Seymour.
+Crucially, our proof \emph{does not rely} on the Graph minor structure theorem of Robertson and Seymour.